Graph Kernels: A Survey: Graph Kernels

 \subsubsection{Subtree Kernel}

-Due to problems with the expressiveness of the random walk kernels that they identified, Ramon and G{\"a}rtner \citeyear{ramon2003expressivity} worked on designing new kernels.
+Due to problems with the expressiveness of the random walk kernels that they identified, \shortciteA{ramon2003expressivity} worked on designing new kernels.
 Their research efforts resulted in the development of the subtree kernel, an algorithm that counts the number of common subtree patterns in two graphs.
-The kernel is more expressive, but also more computationally expensive than the random walk kernels.
+The kernel is more expressive (in the sense that it can distinguish non-isomorphic graphs which walk-based kernels cannot), but also more computationally expensive than the random walk kernels.

 The subtree patterns that the subtree kernel considers correspond to rooted subgraphs.
 Every subtree pattern has a tree-structured signature, and the kernel associates each possible subtree pattern signature to a feature.
 Given a graph, the value of each feature is the number of times that a subtree of the signature that corresponds to this feature occurs in the graph.
 Let $k_h(v,v')$ be a kernel that counts the pairs of subtrees of the same signature of height less than or equal to $h$, where the first subtree is rooted at $v$ and the second one is rooted at $v'$.
 The kernel $k_h(v,v')$ is equal to: